Ztrimus/digit-recognition-from-scratch-neural-network/README.md

 Computer Vision | CNN | PyTorch API | Pandas

-The primary intenation behind doing this project to get in depth knowlege of neural Network.
+The primary intenation behind doing this project to get in-depth knowledge of neural network created a simple digit recognition system from a basic level without using any machine learning packages.

 Hence I use only pytorch API for this.
 Avoid use of built-in function and model in pytorch like torch.nn, torch.functional, torch.optim and etc.